pedroafleite/trace-elements-apatite-magnetite/README.md

 - Magnetite dataset (*Available soon*)

-The code for replicating the study in apatite is displayed by the following R markdowns:
+The code for replicating the study in apatite is displayed in the following R markdowns:

 - [Part 1: Data Exploration of Trace Elements in Apatite](https://github.com/pedroafleite/trace-elements-apatite-magnetite/blob/main/part1_apatite.md#part-1-data-exploration-of-trace-elements-in-apatite)